Configure and connect industrial devices and systems in any environment.

 The iOS SDK integrates with Apple's iOS based devices like the iPhone, iPad, and iPod Touch.
 It can be used as a bridge where the iOS based device collects data from a source, be it Bluetooth or Wi-Fi, processes it, and communicates with the ThingWorx Platform.

-Check out our Meet ThingWorx guide to understand the basics of ThingWorx and quickly experience how easy it is to develop an IIoT application.
+Check out our Get Started with ThingWorx for IoT to understand the basics of ThingWorx and quickly experience how easy it is to develop an IIoT application.

 Use the REST API to Connect Low-Capability Devices to ThingWorx

 Using the ThingWorx REST API is an easy way for low-capability devices to connect with the ThingWorx platform and push data to the platform.
 Any edge device that can make an HTTP POST can read and update properties or execute services on the ThingWorx platform.